mupen64/SM64LuaRedux/CONTRIBUTING.md

 This project is part of the Mupen64 project family and inherits rules from the [Mupen64 contribution guidelines](https://github.com/mkdasher/mupen64-rr-lua-/wiki/Contributing).

+Any group of rules with an identical heading specified within this document is to be treated with higher priority than the upstream rules.

+# Code Style

+Code formatting must abide by the `.vscode/settings.json` file.

+It's recommended to use the [sumneko Lua VSCode extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for development, as it understands and applies the formatting config.

 # Project Scope

 SM64 Lua Redux is an SM64 utility Lua script built for the Mupen64 emulator.